a80-abbasi/Artificial-Intelligence-Projects/README.md

   Q2.
 Constraint Satisfaction Problem: Graph Coloring using AC-3 algorithm and MRV and LCV heuristics
   Q3.
 Adverserial Search
 3. **Project 3: Inference Under Uncertainty, Bayesian Networks**
-  Q1.
-Bayesian Network: Invastigating binarized MNIST dataset of handwritten digits using Bayesian networks
+  Q1. *Bayesian Network:* Invastigating binarized MNIST dataset of handwritten digits using Bayesian networks
-  Q2.
-Exact Inference in Bayesian Networks: Enumeration
+  Q2. *Exact Inference in Bayesian Networks:* Enumeration
-  &nbsp; &nbsp; &nbsp; Approximate Inference in Bayesian Networks: Prior, Rejection, Likelihood Weighting and Gibbs Sampling
+  &nbsp; &nbsp; &nbsp; *Approximate Inference in Bayesian Networks:* Prior, Rejection, Likelihood Weighting and Gibbs Sampling
-  Q3.
-Hidden Markov Model: Estimate coordinates of lost ship using HMM
+  Q3. *Hidden Markov Model:* Estimate coordinates of lost ship using HMM
 4. **Project 4: ML, Regression, Perceptrons and DL**
-  Q1.
-Gaussian Naive Bayes: Implementation of a Gaussian Naive Bayes Classifier for the MNIST Dataset
+  Q1. *Gaussian Naive Bayes:* Implementation of a Gaussian Naive Bayes Classifier for the MNIST Dataset
-  Q2.
-Deep Neural Networks: Implementing a classifier network for MNIST dataset using Pytorch
+  Q2. *Deep Neural Networks:* Implementing a classifier network for MNIST dataset using Pytorch
-  Q3.
-Autoencoders: Implementing an autoencoder network generating an image presenting the next digit of the input MNIST digit
+  Q3. *Autoencoders:* Implementing an autoencoder network generating an image presenting the next digit of the input MNIST digit
+5. **Project 5: Reinforcement Learning**
+  Q1. *Mountain Car:* Learn the policy of climbing a steep hill and reaching the flag-marked goal
+  Q2. *Breakout:* Implementing and training a Deep-Q-Network (DQN) and run it on an Atari game in _OpenAI-Gym_ environment based on [this paper](https://arxiv.org/pdf/1312.5602.pdf)